OlineRanum/FACT_DetectorAnalysisSoftware/README.md

 # Online tool for Live Plotting of FACT Data

-_Description:_ The package reads the _raw data files_ (see below) coming from the FACT data acusition system, read from a folder
+_Description:_ The package reads the _raw data files_ (see below) coming from the FACT data acusition system, read from a local dir _Data_.

-TEST
+The package contains classes for setting up the detector environment, and for running analysis on the data.
+The output is several visualization tools of the FACT data analysis, as described further below.

+_Intention:_ The intention of this package is to provide easy acsess to the information, as it comes in to the _Data_ directory from the acquisition systems.
+This will make it easier to check that everything runs as it should, and to perform easy analysis on top of the data.

 # Installation
 None - you just run it with main.py